Ivory Coast: Ouattara administration

 Ouattara has ruled the country since 2010.
 President Ouattara was re-elected in the 2015 presidential election.
 In November 2020, he won a third term in office in elections boycotted by the opposition.
 His opponents argued it was illegal for Ouattara to run for a third term.
 Ivory Coast's Constitutional Council formally ratified President Ouattara's re-election to a third term in November 2020.

-In December 2022, Ivory Coast's electric production company, Compagnie ivoirienne d'électricité launched a commission to establish the country's first solar plant in Boundiali, with an installation of 37.5 MW, backed by a 10-MW lithium battery energy storage system.
+In December 2022, Ivory Coast's electric production company, Compagnie ivoirienne d'électricité, launched a commission to establish the country's first solar plant in Boundiali, with an installation of 37.5 MW, backed by a 10-MW lithium battery energy storage system.

 On 6 October 2023, Ouattara dissolved the government and removed Prime Minister Patrick Achi from his position.
+During Ouattara's current presidency, there have been seven Prime Ministers: Guillaume Soro, Gilbert Aké, Jeannot Ahoussou-Kouadio, Amadou Gon Coulibaly, Hamed Bakayoko, Patrick Achi, and Robert Beugré Mambé.

 Government and politics

 The government is divided into three branches: executive, legislative, and judicial.
 The Parliament of Ivory Coast, consists of the indirectly elected Senate and the National Assembly which has 255 members, elected for five-year terms.

-Since 1983, Ivory Coast's capital has been Yamoussoukro, while Abidjan was the administrative center.
+Since 1983, Ivory Coast's capital has been Yamoussoukro, while Abidjan was the administrative centre.
 Most countries maintain their embassies in Abidjan.

 Although most of the fighting ended by late 2004, the country remained split in two, with the north controlled by the New Forces.
 A new presidential election was expected to be held in October 2005, and the rival parties agreed in March 2007 to proceed with this, but it continued to be postponed until November 2010 due to delays in its preparation.

 Elections were finally held in 2010.
 The first round of elections was held peacefully and widely hailed as free and fair.
 Runoffs were held on 28 November 2010, after being delayed one week from the original date of 21 November.
 Laurent Gbagbo as president ran against former Prime Minister Alassane Ouattara.
 On 2 December, the Electoral Commission declared that Ouattara had won the election by a margin of 54% to 46%.
 In response, the Gbagbo-aligned Constitutional Council rejected the declaration, and the government announced that country's borders had been sealed.
 An Ivorian military spokesman said, "The air, land, and sea border of the country are closed to all movement of people and goods."

 President Alassane Ouattara has led the country since 2010 and he was re-elected to a third term in November 2020 elections boycotted by two leading opposition figures former President Henri Konan Bedie and ex-Prime Minister Pascal Affi N'Guessan.
-The Achi II government has ruled the country from April 2022 until 6 October 2023.
+The Achi II government ruled the country from April 2022 until 6 October 2023.
 It was succeeded by the government of Robert Beugré Mambé on 17 October 2023.